JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 fs.writeFile('/Users/flavio/test.txt', content, { flag: 'a+' }, (err) => {})
 ```

-The flags you’ll likely use are:
+The flags you'll likely use are:

 *   `r+` open the file for reading and writing
 *   `w+` open the file for reading and writing, positioning the stream at the beginning of the file.
 The file is created if not existing